nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

    For applications that implement multiple handlers, :c:func:`zigbee_logger_eprxzcl_ep_handler` can be registered as handler for each endpoint.

    .. note::
-      If :ref:`lib_zigbee_shell` is already enabled and configured for the given endpoint, set the :option:`CONFIG_ZIGBEE_SHELL_DEBUG_CMD` Kconfig option to enable the endpoint logger instead of registering a handler.
+      If :ref:`lib_zigbee_shell` is already enabled and configured for the given endpoint, set the :kconfig:`CONFIG_ZIGBEE_SHELL_DEBUG_CMD` Kconfig option to enable the endpoint logger instead of registering a handler.
       This is because the Zigbee shell library registers its own handler for the endpoint.

 For more information about the library, see :ref:`lib_zigbee_logger_endpoint`.